 A diagnosis of low GGT familial intrahepatic cholestasis should be suspected in infants and children with evidence of cholestasis.
-A diagnosis may be made based upon a thorough clinical evaluation, a detailed patient history, and a variety of tests.
+A diagnosis may be made based upon a thorough clinical evaluation, a detailed patient history, a comprehensive family history, and a variety of tests.
 These tests include measuring serum levels of bilirubin, bile salts, and gamma-glutamyltransferase.
 Surgical excision and microscopic examination of liver tissue (biopsy) may be performed to aid in diagnosis and to detect the presence of cirrhosis.
-Molecular genetic testing is available on a clinical basis and has emerged as a more prominent diagnostic tool.
+Increasingly, molecular genetic testing is available on a clinical basis and has emerged as a more prominent diagnostic tool.
 All children identified with low GGT cholestasis should undergo confirmatory genetic testing to identify the causative gene where applicable.

 No specific therapy exists for individuals with low GGT familial intrahepatic cholestasis.
 Supportive measures are focused on improving nutritional deficiencies and managing complications of end stage liver disease.
 Additional treatment is directed toward the specific symptoms that are apparent in each individual.
 Treatment options include drug therapy, various surgical procedures, and in severe cases liver transplantation.
 Restoring vitamins and nutrients lost through malabsorption is necessary in many cases.

 Various drug therapies have been tried in individuals with PFIC, with moderate success.
 Ursodeoxycholic acid is often the initial treatment option for affected individuals and may be effective in some cases.
 Additional drug therapies that have been used to treat individuals with PFIC include phenobarbital, rifampin, cholestyramine, antihistamines, opiate antagonists (Naltrexone), and selective serotonin reuptake inhibitors (sertraline).
 These therapies can alleviate or improve some of the clinical symptoms such as intense itching.
 However, they are not effective in all cases and there is no conclusive evidence that demonstrates that they stop the progression of liver disease.

-A similar procedure called nasobiliary drainage has been used to treat some individuals with mild disease due to mutations in ATP8B1 (BRIC1).
+In certain cases, a procedure called nasobiliary drainage has been used to treat individuals with mild disease due to mutations in ATP8B1 (BRIC1).
 During this procedure, a thin, flexible tube (catheter) is run from the nose to the common bile duct, allowing for the drainage of excess bile acids via the catheter.
 This lowers body levels of bile acids and of other substances in bile.
 In the cases reported, individuals demonstrated rapid and long-lasting remission of cholestatic episodes and relief from associated itching.
-This procedure is being studied in individuals with mild familial intrahepatic cholestasis due to mutations of ABCB11 (BRIC2).

 In severe cases (i.e., cases that have progressed to cirrhosis or liver failure or in which biliary diversion or ileal exclusion was unsuccessful), liver transplantation may be required.
 Some affected individuals who have undergone liver transplantation have demonstrated dramatic improvement of symptoms.
 In some cases of PFIC1, certain symptoms (e.g., malabsorption and diarrhea) may persist.
 In some cases of PFIC2, low GGT cholestasis may recur.